Nolan Jones Player Props: Rockies vs. Yankees

-On Saturday, Nolan Jones (hitting .200 in his past 10 games) and the Colorado Rockies play the New York Yankees, whose starting pitcher will be Clarke Schmidt.
-First pitch is at 8:10 PM ET.
+On Sunday, Nolan Jones (.273 on-base percentage in past 10 games, 95 points below season-long percentage) and the Colorado Rockies play the New York Yankees, whose starting pitcher will be Gerrit Cole.
+First pitch is at 3:10 PM ET.

-He notched a home run while going 1-for-2 in his last game against the Yankees.
+In his most recent game he had a hitless showing (0-for-4) against the Yankees.

 Nolan Jones Game Info & Props vs. the Yankees